hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## How to launch

 After getting everything set up, you might want to check if Waybar is configured to your liking.
 To launch it, simply type `waybar` into your terminal.
-If you would like to set Waybar to launch alongside Hyprland, you can do this by adding a line to your Hyprland configuration file (located at `~/.config/hypr/hyprland.conf` by default) that reads `exec-once=waybar`
+If you would like waybar to launch alongside hyprland, you can do this by adding a line to your hyprland configuration that reads `exec-once=waybar`

 ## Waybar popups render behind the windows